An American-made fuel

 When we use homegrown, corn ethanol in our fuel supply, it decreases the barrels of oil we import from foreign nations.
 In 2017, 15.8 billion gallons of ethanol were made in the United States.
 Greater use of ethanol will increase our energy security while stimulating the US economy.

-Ethanol also supports the Nebraska economy, contributing $5 billion each year.
-Additionally, it’s better for our environment because it replaces toxic, cancer-causing chemicals in gasoline – reducing greenhouse gases by as much as 42%!
+Ethanol also supports the Nebraska economy, contributing $5 billion each year, due in part to all the co-products also made during the production process.
+Additionally, ethanol is better for our environment because it replaces toxic, cancer-causing chemicals in gasoline – reducing greenhouse gases by as much as 42%!

 Field corn vs. sweet corn